 Les Miserables - Queens Theatre, London

-Important Info: PLEASE NOTE: No babes in arms are allowed during the performance.
-Security: For your comfort and security, you may be subject to additional checks on your visit to London theatres - we appreciate your patience and understanding while these are taking place.
-Unfortunately, the theatre is unable to accept large items of luggage in our cloakrooms at this time.
+Important Info: PLEASE NOTE: For your comfort and security, you may be subject to additional checks upon entering the theatre - we appreciate your patience and understanding while these are taking place.
+Please note that the theatre is unable to accept large items of luggage in their cloakrooms at this time.
 If you are travelling with such items, storage solutions are available throughout London.

 Les Miserables Photos & Video